Learning Agile Gate Traversal via Analytical Optimal Policy Gradient: INTRODUCTION

-To leverage the strengths of both model-based and model-free approaches, combining MPC and NN has been proposed in~\cite{song2022policy,romero2024actor,wang2023learning}.
-Song et al.~\cite{song2022policy} train an NN to predict the time a quadrotor takes to traverse a gate.
+To leverage the strengths of both model-based and model-free approaches, methods that combine MPC and NN have been proposed in~\cite{song2022policy,romero2025actor,wang2023learning}.
+Song et al.~\cite{song2022policy} train an NN to predict the time a quadrotor requires to traverse a gate.
 The predicted time is then used to adjust the gate tracking weight in the MPC cost function.
-It employs a two stage training involves a Gaussian linear policy search followed by an imitation learning.
+They employ a two-stage training that involves a Gaussian linear policy search followed by imitation learning.
 However, the learning process entails a large number of MPC evaluations, making it computationally expensive and sample inefficient.
-Romero et al.\cite{romero2024actor} apply an actor–critic algorithm to tune the weights of a generic quadratic cost function in MPC using a neural network actor, with training facilitated by differentiable MPC~\cite{amos2018differentiable}.
+Romero et al.\cite{romero2025actor} apply an actor–critic framework, trained with the PPO algorithm to tune the weights of a generic quadratic cost function in MPC using the actor network, with training facilitated by differentiable MPC~\cite{amos2018differentiable}.
 Nevertheless, the overall policy gradient is still estimated from sampled trajectories, resulting in high variance and noisy updates.
 Wang et al.\cite{wang2023learning} train an NN to predict both the traversal time and a six-dimensional reference pose to guide a quadrotor through gates.
 The NN is trained by maximizing a discrete reward for successful traversal.
 They treat MPC as a black box and use finite differences to approximate the policy gradient, which significantly improves training efficiency compared to \cite{song2022policy}.
 However, it remains sample inefficient due to the reliance on numerically approximated gradients.